drawablex86/notes.archived/_notes/Design System.md

 notetype : lit
 ---

-Design System is a collection of reusable [[Components]], build using [[Atomic]] and Sub-atomic [[Design Tokens]] particles that follow the guideline, behave consistently, and together work as the building block of the product.
+Design System is a collection of reusable [[-Components]], build using [[Atomic]] and Sub-atomic [[Design Tokens]] particles that follow the guideline, behave consistently, and together work as the building block of the product.

 A design system is not a pattern library or a sticker sheet.
 Atoms being consistent or similar in a design system won't make the final result compatible.
 For that, it requires a clear documented guideline on behavior and usage patterns.
 Usage patterns, organisms and templates makes system scalable [[Design is Scaling]].